 Mutual agreement shall be defined as agreement between the Employer and the Union, unless otherwise stated.
-Agreement shall be communicated between the Union President, or designate, and the Executive Director, Human Resources, or designate, normally within a twenty-four (24) hour period.
+Agreement shall be communicated between the Union President, or designate, and the Director of Human Resources Associate Vice-President, Human Resources or designate, normally within a twenty-four (24) hour period.